 In the fall semester (ENGL 1AF), you will receive either a CR (credit) or a NC (no credit).
-To receive credit in the fall semester, you must honor your instructor's grading policy and demonstrate significant, measurable progress throughout the semester.
+To receive credit in the fall semester, you'll need to demonstrate significant, measurable progress throughout the semester.

 In the spring semester (ENGL 1AS), you will receive a letter grade for the course.
-You must earn a C- or better to earn graduation credit for GE Area A2.
+You need to earn a C- or better to earn graduation credit for GE Area A2.